PierreHunout/convert-to-webp-lite/readme.txt

 == Screenshots ==

-1. **Settings Page** - Clean, intuitive interface with quality control, picture tag mode, debug options, and data cleanup settings
+1. **Plugin Settings Page** - Configure WebP quality settings (0-100%), enable picture tag mode for automatic browser fallback, toggle debug mode for troubleshooting.
+The clean interface makes it easy to customize the plugin behavior to your needs.

+2. **Image Quality Comparison** - Preview the difference between original and WebP images before bulk conversion.
+Side-by-side comparison helps you choose the optimal quality setting that balances file size reduction with visual quality for your specific needs.

-2. **Bulk Conversion** - Convert your entire media library with real-time progress tracking and detailed status updates
+3. **Bulk Operations Tool** - Convert your entire media library to WebP format with one click or safely delete all previously converted WebP images in a single operation.

-3. **Image Comparison** - Side-by-side comparison tool to preview original vs WebP quality before bulk conversion
-4. **Progress Modal** - Visual feedback during bulk operations with conversion speed and estimated time remaining
+4. **Conversion Progress Modal** - Visual feedback during bulk operations showing current file being processed and overall progress percentage.
+The tool safely processes images in batches to prevent server timeouts.

+5. **WebP Deletion Confirmation** - Safety confirmation dialog when deleting all WebP files from your media library.
+This ensures you don't accidentally remove converted files, while preserving all original images as backup.

 == Changelog ==

-= 1.0.0 - 2025-10-27 =
+= 1.0.0 - 2025-11-01 =

-** Initial Release**
+Automatically convert images to WebP format for better performance.
+Reduces image file sizes while maintaining quality.
+Includes bulk conversion tool, browser fallback support, and quality controls.
+Preserves all original images.

 **Core Features:**
 * Automatic WebP conversion on image upload